smiakchilo/aem-crash-course/lessons/2.12/part2.md

 ```
 _Bundle ID_, or else the bundle's symbolic name, can be looked up in the `MANIFEST.MF`.
 E.g., for the _core_ module of our sample project, it is `com.exadel.aem.sample-project.core`.

 The _subservice name_ is an arbitrary token that you create yourself.
 The word does not matter.
-There can be a single subservice name for all your mappings, or else different tokens for different kinds of operations like _"readService"_, _"writeService"_, etc.
+There can be a single subservice name for all your mappings, or else different tokens for different kinds of operations like _"service-read"_, _"service-write"_, etc.

+> In our sample project this token reads `core-service` ([see here](/project/ui.config/src/main/content/jcr_root/apps/sample-project/osgiconfig/config/org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended~sample-project-core.xml)).

 The _user name_ is the name of the system user you have created.